 What is Climate Recovery?

-It goes by many names, including Youth Power Indiana in Indianapolis, Kids for Climate in Lawrence, the Youth Climate Task Force in South Bend, and The Promise Project in Carmel. but whatever you call it, it is a youth-led effort to work in collaboration with city officials — elected or appointed — to enact ambitious climate change goals such as a Resolution or Ordinance.
+It goes by many names, including Youth Power Indiana in Indianapolis, Kids for Climate in Lawrence, the Youth Climate Task Force in South Bend, or The Promise Project in Carmel. but whatever you call it, it is an intergenerational collaboration to work with city officials — elected and/or appointed — to enact ambitious climate resiliency goals such as a Resolution or Ordinance.
 We at Youth Power Indiana believe that if we don't dramatically confront the impacts of climate change, our future is imperiled.
 And so it is time to work together to reduce waste and greenhouse gas emissions while increasing energy efficiency and carbon removal projects, like planting trees.
 We are guided by the work of iMatter, whose web site features numerous tools.
 If interested in starting a Climate Recovery initiative in your town, contact our director, Jim Poyser.